Abbie Trayler-Smith is an acclaimed British documentary and portrait photographer, based in the UK.

-Born in Wales, Abbie has travelled extensively for her work.
-During her eight years as a photographer with The Daily Telegraph, she covered important world events such as the conflicts in Iraq and Darfur, and the Asian tsunami.
-Her more recent trips and covered the environmental activism in the Antarctic and the Indian Ocean with Greenpeace, as well as chronicling national celebrations such as the Platinum Jubilee, Her Majesty the Queen Elizabeth II’s funeral and most recently the Coronation of King Charles III.
+Her more recent work includes covering the environmental activism in the Antarctic and the Indian Ocean with Greenpeace, as well as chronicling national celebrations such as the Platinum Jubilee, Her Majesty the Queen Elizabeth II’s funeral and most recently the Coronation of King Charles III.

 Connect